msimms/LibMath/README.md

 * One dimensional K-Means (C, C++, Rust, Python)

 ### Peak Finding
 * Find peaks that rise more than one standard deviation above the mean for at least three consecutive points on the x axis.
-(C++, Python)
+(C++, Rust, Python)

 ### Graphics
 * Ray Casting (Python) - Determines if a point is within a polygon.